 This should only require one or two burners at the most.
 Because a double-burner camp stove can accommodate a pan of scrambled eggs on one side and a stack of tortillas covered in foil on the other, you will really be able to provide food for quite a few individuals by selecting this alternative.

 Or a saucepan containing stew on the left and a loaf of bread that has already been made but is warming up on the right.
 Or a mountain of cornbread served besides a mountain of chilli.

 You are getting the point.
 A fundamental stove is similar to the LBD: you can wear it with almost everything since it is so versatile.

 FEEDING A HUNGRY & Big GROUP

 There is going to be a requirement for many burners, and you will have pretty much all fuel options available to you.

 However, some campers are of the opinion that white gas has an advantage due to its lower cost, particularly for group vacations that will consume a significant quantity of fuel.

 You might be able to reduce the number of choices available to you by researching the additional factors listed below.

-A single camping stove equipped with two burners should be sufficient for a group of three to four people, but for larger gatherings, you will need to acquire additional cooking equipment.
+A single camping stove with two burners should be enough for a group of three to four people, but you’ll need to get more cooking gear for a larger group.